samanthaming/samanthaming.com/articles/tidbits/84-2-ways-to-center-elements-with-flexbox.md

 ### Vertical Centering with Flexbox + Margin

 To control horizontal centering.
-We will need to affect the `top` and `down` margins of our child element.
+We will need to affect the `top` and `bottom` margins of our child element.

 ```css
 .parent {